dblock/kahneraja.github.io/_posts/2016-08-14-if-you-need-me-ill-be-in-brooklyn-writing-code-for-hillary-clinton.md

 I'm eternally grateful.

-I'll be back in Sydney early 2017.
+Off this week.
+Back in Sydney early 2017.

 If you'd like to get involved on the Hillary 2016 campaign the first thing you can do is [Sign up at DevProgress.us](http://DevProgress.us).
 Join us!